 The timetable of the line 3000 is cyclic with a cycle length of 30 minutes.
-Only in the early morning and in the late evening, there are some exceptions from the cyclic timetable.
-For example, in the early morning there are some trains starting in Alkmaar (Amr), Amsterdam (Asd), Utrecht (Ut), and Arnhem (Ah).
+During early morning and late evening, some exceptions occur in the cyclic timetable.
+For example, in the early morning, some trains start in Alkmaar (Amr), Amsterdam (Asd), Utrecht (Ut), and Arnhem (Ah).
 Similar exceptions exist in the late evening.
 In principle, the compositions of the trains can be changed only in Alkmaar and Nijmegen.
-In the late evening, there are again some exceptions from this rule, since then also some train units may be uncoupled in Den Helder, Amsterdam, Utrecht, or Arnhem.
+In late evening, there are again some exceptions from this rule.

-The line 3000 contains 12 trains.
-This is caused by the fact that the circulation time on the line between Den Helder and Nijmegen and vice versa is six hours and that there are two trips per hour in each direction.
-Hence every twelfth departure from, say, Nijmegen, can be covered by the same train.
+The line 3000 is operated by 12 trains.
+This occurs because the circulation time on the line between Den Helder and Nijmegen and vice versa is six hours and because two trips occur per hour in each direction.
+Hence, every twelfth departure from, say, Nijmegen, can be covered by the same train.